JoseMiracle/Social-Authentication/README.md

 ## Features

-- Sign in with Google: Users can sign in to your Django application using their Google accounts.
+- Sign in with Google: Users can sign in to your Django applications using their Google accounts.

 - Sign up with Google: New users can create an account by signing up with their Google accounts.